FailAcademy/learning/web-dev-foundation/_slides/04-jquery/01-intro-to-jquery-slides.md

 - This is very important to keep in mind when we begin **traversing** the DOM (i.e. moving up and down through DOM nodes) using jQuery

 ---

+# Exercise 1

+Let's map the DOM for the homepage of our project sites...

+Take a piece of paper and map out in a tree-structure what the DOM looks like for your project site.

+Be as detailed as you possibly can.
+When you're done, pair up with a classmate and explain the design of your DOM diagram to them.

+---
 template: inverse

 # Let's Use Some jQuery